 Abstracting from the technical measurement difficulties, there a number of general benefits that accrue to society from its interaction with any large-scale ecosystem such as coastal wetlands (Pearce and Turner 1990).
 Ecosystems supply both stock and flow resources that can be used as direct and indirect inputs to production and consumption activities, thereby generating productivity and growth in the overall economic system.
-While the resources can be either renewable or nonrenewable, goods and services provided by Louisiana's coastal wetlands (and their associated marine ecosystems) are generally considered renewable resources.
-The provision of hunting and fishing resources via ecological support processes can be considered one of these renewable resources.
+While the resources can be either renewable or nonrenewable, goods and services provided by Louisiana's coastal wetlands (and their associated marine ecosystems) are generally considered renewable resources.7 The provision of habitat and species protection services via ecological support processes can be considered one of these renewable resources.

 Wetlands are the most biologically productive ecosystems in the temperate regions, rivaling tropical rain forests (Mitsch and Gosselink 1993).
-Their biological productivity derives from an ability to recycle nutrients and energy, and provide habitat for living organisms.
-Some fish and wildlife species spend their entire lives in wetlands and others using them intermittently for feeding or reproduction.
+Their biological productivity derives from an ability to recycle nutrients and energy, and provide habitat for living organisms.8 Some fish and wildlife species spend their entire lives in wetlands and others using them intermittently for feeding or reproduction.
 Amphibians and reptiles also depend on wetlands, and are particularly sensitive to wetland degradation.
 In addition, over one-third of all bird species in North America rely on wetlands for migratory resting places, breeding or feeding grounds, or cover from predation (Kroodsma 1979).
-Many fur-bearing animals, such as muskrat, beaver, otter, mink, and raccoon prefer wetlands as their habitat, and wetland habitats are critical for the survival of a number of threatened and endangered species.
-The linkage of these biophysical functions with economic value comes from the net market and nonmarket value of the species.
-Market values are calculated by observing prices and relating them to estimates of production and harvesting costs, thereby allowing a relatively clear determination of the net economic value of the harvest attributable to wetlands.
-Linkages that are less clear are those involving nonmarket valuation, where estimating the relationship between habitat and nonconsumptive uses is extremely complicated because of biological, recreational, sociological, and economic considerations that interact in complex ways.
-In addition, wetlands policy is complicated by the fact that many wetland goods and services are public goods whose benefits accrue to society at large or to individuals other than the wetland owners.
-For example, a wetland may provide habitat for migratory birds that are targets of hunting, but fail to generate significant rent for its owner.
+Many larger animals, such as muskrat, beaver, otter, mink, and raccoon prefer wetlands as their habitat, and wetland habitats are critical for the survival of a number of threatened and endangered species.
+The linkage of these habitat-related biophysical functions with economic value comes from the nonconsumptive, nonmarket value of the species and the nonmarket value of wetland aesthetics.
+This nonmarket orientation complicates wetlands policy because the habitat services rendered by wetlands are public goods whose benefits accrue to society at large, not specifically to wetland owners.
 As a result, many private wetland owners may find it more profitable to convert wetlands to alternative uses or abandon its maintenance altogether.

 Once the conceptual benefits of an ecosystem are identified, economic values need to be assigned to these benefits.
 Having these assigned values allows policy makers to quantitatively assess the economic benefits that society might gain from marginal improvements in the integrity of the ecosystem.
 Value is associated with the amount that society (both current and future generations) would be willing to pay for the economic system characteristics (primarily the services and attributes) provided by the ecosystem if they were not provided free of charge.
-The greater the benefits derived from the services
+The greater the benefits derived from the services provided by any particular ecosystem, the more that ecosystem is valued by society.
+In general, the value of these services tends to be positively related with the integrity of the ecosystem.
+Of course, any action taken to decrease the loss of Louisiana's coastal wetlands, and thus increase the welfare of society at large, comes with a cost.
+These costs must be weighed against the benefits to determine, from the criteria of welfare economics, whether action is warranted, and to what extent.

-&lt;sup>9 While significant nonrenewable mineral extraction, and the related economic activity, takes place in coastal Louisiana and the adjacent continental shelf, to a large extent its continued existence is not dependent on maintaining the integrity of the coastal wetlands.
+7 While significant nonrenewable mineral extraction, and the related economic activity, takes place in coastal Louisiana and the adjacent continental shelf, to a large extent its continued existence is not dependent on maintaining the integrity of the coastal wetlands.
 The extraction industry's cost structure may change if coastal wetlands are lost, but not likely to the extent that they would become economically infeasible.
 Navigation and port activities, however, are more likely to be negatively affected by the loss of coastal wetlands.

-And thus the joint-product link between hunting and fishing resources and the water quality services of wetlands.
+3 And thus the joint-product link between habitat/species protection and the water quality services of wetlands.